Joe Shiely Sr: Childhood and youth

-Shiely was born January 30, 1885, in St Paul, Minnesota to James Shiely and Ellen Morrison.
+Shiely was born January 30, 1885, in St. Paul, Minnesota to James Shiely and Ellen Morrison.
 He grew up in the Frogtown neighborhood.
-His father James Shiely was a contractor whose draying business pulled the marble stone from the railroad to the State Capitol and Cathedral of Saint Paul.In 1900, Joseph Shiely worked from 7 to 8:30 a.m. in Butler Brothers & Ryan stone cutting blacksmith shop during construction of the state capitol.
+His father was a contractor whose draying business pulled the marble stone from the railroad to the State Capitol and Cathedral of Saint Paul.In 1900, Joseph Shiely worked from 7 to 8:30 a.m. in Butler Brothers & Ryan stone cutting blacksmith shop during construction of the state capitol.
 He attended Mechanic Arts High School the balance of the morning and returned to the blacksmith shop at 1:30 p.m. to work until 6:00 p.m., all for 50 cents a day.
 He left high school after three years to continue with Butler Brothers on the Minnesota Iron Range.

 Photo of James Shiely (center) at the Shiely Barns.
 Features some of the horses used to move the massive marble stones from railroad to Capitol building and Cathedral.

 Young businessman

 In 1901, Shiely was timekeeper for Butler Brothers in Hibbing, Minnesota.
-A year later he became clerk and estimator for Newman & Hoy, Saint Paul contractors, with whom he stayed until 1908.
+A year later he became clerk and estimator for St. Paul contractors Newman & Hoy, with whom he stayed until 1908.

 From 1905 to 1908 he was job foreman and superintendent of construction of buildings, bridges and dams for Newman & Hoy in Minnesota, North Dakota, and Montana.
 In 1908, Shiely became assistant engineer for the Northern Pacific Railway on the double-tracking from Garrison to Missoula in Montana.

 Shiely became roadmaster, inspector, and concrete supervisor for the Great Northern Railway in 1909.
 During the following four years he supervised work on double-tracking from Summit to Java in Montana; oversaw work on Basin and Woodville tunnel linings in Montana, and Collins bridges in the same state.
 He was also engaged in the replacement of wooden bridges and culverts on the Great Northern main line.

 Shiely often joked that he and J. J. Hill built the Great Northern Railroad.
-His work supplying ballast for the railroad tracks led to him amassing one of St Paul's "most substantial fortunes."
+His work supplying ballast for the railroad tracks led to him amassing one of St. Paul's "most substantial fortunes."